Thomas-Vanh/Git_Github_notes/README.md

 $ git switch -c [branch-name]
 ```

-> Switches to the specified branch and updates the woring directory
+> Switches to the specified branch and updates the working directory

 ```
 $ git merge [branch]